 In 1995 legislation was enacted to expand the authority of the Administrative Rules Committee in reviewing rules.
-North Dakota Century Code Section 28-32-18 allows the committee to find that all or any portion of a rule is void if the committee makes the specific finding that there is:
+North Dakota Century Code Section 28-32-18 allows the committee to find all or any portion of a rule is void if the committee makes the specific finding that there is:

-- 1. An absence of statutory authority. - An emergency relating to public health, safety, or welfare. - A failure to comply with express legislative intent or to substantially meet the procedural requirements of Chapter 28-32 regarding adoption of the rule. - 4.
-A conflict with state law. - 5.
-Arbitrariness and capriciousness. - A failure to make a written record of its consideration or written and oral submissions respecting the rule during the hearing process and comment period.
+- 1. An absence of statutory authority. - 2.
+An emergency relating to public health, safety, or welfare.

+- 3. A failure to comply with express legislative intent or to substantially meet the procedural requirements of Chapter 28-32 regarding adoption of the rule. - A conflict with state law. - 5.
+Arbitrariness and capriciousness. - 6.
+A failure to make a written record of its consideration or written and oral submissions respecting the rule during the hearing process and comment period.

-North Dakota Century Code Section 28-32-18 allows the committee to find a rule void if the rule is initially considered by the committee not later than the 15th day of the month before the date of the North Dakota Administrative Code supplement in which the rule change is scheduled to appear.
+North Dakota Century Code Section 28-32-18 allows the Administrative Rules Committee to find a rule void if the rule is initially considered by the committee not later than the 15th day of the month before the date of the North Dakota Administrative Code supplement in which the rule change is scheduled to appear.
 If the rule is initially considered within the required timeframe, the committee may carry consideration of a rule to one subsequent committee meeting for purposes of the decision on whether to void the rule.
+A 2011 change--House Bill No. 1162--provided if no agency representative appears at the scheduled meeting, the rules are automatically held over for consideration and if no representative appears at the subsequent meeting the rules are void if they are emergency rules and otherwise the committee may void, approve, or carry over consideration of the rules.
 A rule carried over for consideration is delayed in taking effect until the first day of the calendar quarter following the meeting at which the rule is reconsidered.

-If the Administrative Rules Committee finds a rule to be void, the Legislative Council is to provide written notice of the finding to the adopting agency and to the chairman of the Legislative Management.
-Within 14 days after receipt of the notice, the adopting agency may file a petition with the chairman of the Legislative Management for review by the Legislative Management of the decision of the committee.
+If the Administrative Rules Committee finds a rule to be void, the Legislative Council is to provide written notice of the finding to the adopting agency and to the Chairman of the Legislative Management.
+Within 14 days after receipt of the notice, the adopting agency may file a petition with the Chairman of the Legislative Management for review by the Legislative Management of the decision of the committee.
 If the adopting agency does not file a petition for review, the rule becomes void on the 15th day after the adopting agency received the notice from the Legislative Council.
-If within 60 days after receipt of the petition from the adopting agency the Legislative Management has not disapproved the finding of the Administrative Rules Committee, the rule is void.
+If within 60 days after receipt of the petition from the adopting agency the Legislative Management has not disapproved the finding of the committee, the rule is void.

-North Dakota Century Code Section 28-32-18 allows a rule change to be made after consideration of rules by the Administrative Rules Committee if the agency and committee agree that the rule change is necessary to address any of the considerations for which the committee may find a rule to be void.
+North Dakota Century Code Section 28-32-18 allows a rule change to be made after consideration of rules by the Administrative Rules Committee if the agency and committee agree the rule change is necessary to address any of the considerations for which the committee may find a rule to be void.
 This allows an agency to change an administrative rule when the committee expresses concerns and in those circumstances the agency is not required to commence a new rulemaking proceeding.
-If a rule change is agreed to by the Administrative Rules Committee and the agency, the rule must be reconsidered, if requested by the agency or any interested party, at a subsequent Administrative Rules Committee meeting and public comment on the agreed rule change must be allowed.
+If a rule change is agreed to by the committee and the agency, the rule must be reconsidered, if requested by the agency or any interested party, at a subsequent committee meeting and public comment on the agreed rule change must be allowed.